 Much, much better!
 My hair looked clean almost instantly, and the shampoo gave me really great volume.
 I also liked the scent–it’s floral and fresh, and I didn’t find it overwhelmingly strong.

 So how does Batiste compare to baby powder, the stuff I’ve sworn by for years?
 Well, the dry shampoo is much better in all ways except the price.
 Admittedly, Batiste isn’t super expensive–a 400 ml pack of 3 can goes for $38.98 at Amazon in the US.
-Unfortunately, it’s a lot more expensive in Canada, my home and native land.
+Unfortunately, it’s a lot more expensive in Canada, my home, and my native land.
 Here, a 50 ml can set you back $8.57.
-I can get a massive container of baby powder for that price, and it’ll last me a hell out of a lot longer than one can of Batiste.
+I can get a massive container of baby powder for that price, and it’ll last me the hell out of a lot longer than one can of Batiste.
 With that being said, I still think Batiste is worth it.
 The volume it gave me was awesome, and I loved how well the white residue disappeared from my hair.
 When I use baby powder, I’m usually left trying to pat away the whiteness for an irritatingly long time.

 (Pausing for a moment to LOL at the phrase “pat away the whiteness.”)